brandur/org/drafts/alerting.md

 Adopting a system of alerting certainly isn't a problem-free endeavor though;
 like many other areas in technology, there are plenty of pitfalls to run into.
 Lack of a appropriate discipline while designing them can lead to bad weeks on-call and operator fatigue.
-Specifically, a few problems that are easy to run into are:
+Specifically, here are a few problems that are easy to run into:

 * Alarms that page too aggressively; they're respond to and it turns out that there's nothing wrong.